How to Define & Write a Business Value Proposition

 by Growth Marketing Firm, on Sep 16, 2021

-Not only does it clarify how to approach your marketing efforts, it helps you clearly articulate why someone would want to buy from your company instead of from a competitor.
+Not only does it clarify how to approach your marketing efforts, but it also helps you clearly articulate why someone would want to buy from your company instead of from a competitor.

 As well, it begins the journey from a dream to a successful company.

 It’s more than a product or service description, a mission statement, a slogan, or a tagline; it’s a vow of value that your ideal customer can expect you to strive to uphold.

 If your business were an essay, your value proposition would be its thesis statement, and writing it involves a very similar process.

 If it’s been a minute since your last English class, writing a thesis statement involves first outlining what you want to say.

 - how it’s better than the alternatives.